-Ground-water levels, which were generally normal to above-normal (16 out of 21 observation wells) throughout all of the Susquehanna River basin at the end of the 1998 water year (Durlin and Schaffstall, 1999), had fallen sharply into the below-normal range by the end of the fall season of the 1999 water year (October through December 1998).
-The water levels in 13 of the 21 observation wells were either below normal or much below normal.
+Ground-water levels, which were generally below normal throughout all of the Susquehanna River basin at the end of the 1999 water year (Durlin and Schaffstall, 2000), had returned to normal levels during the fall season of the 2000 water year (October through December 1999).
+The water levels in 17 of the 21 observation wells were either normal or above normal at that time, and at least 17 wells maintained normal or above normal levels throughout the winter, spring and summer seasons as well.
 Ground-water levels during the water year generally reflected the seasonal precipitation variations (fig. 1).
-A comparison between ground-water levels for the 1999 water year and long-term seasonal ground-water levels is shown in figure 3.
+A comparison between ground-water levels for the 2000 water year and long-term seasonal ground-water levels is shown in figure 3.